DraftShift/ModularDock/UserMods/MikeYankeeOscarBeta/Monolith_Crossbar/README.md

 ### Only compatible with 4040 or 2040 front vertical frame extrusions
 ### Only tested with R0 Printed Monolith AWD (pre-live shaft version)

-Printable adapters for crossbar to clear monolith AWD front motors
+Printable adapters for crossbar to clear monolith AWD front motors for Voron V2 with StealthChanger

 Have to cut the 2020 to size.
-The monolith AWD motors take 45mm on each side so the 2020 has to be 90mm shorter than the normal horizontal extrusions
+The monolith AWD motors take 45mm on each side so the 2020 has to be 90mm shorter than the frames horizontal extrusions

 ## BOM:
 | Part                        | Amount    | Description                                                                                              |